pdbperks/OLEDbitmap/README.md

 quiet fork from https://github.com/tinkertanker/pxt-oled-ssd1306
 This fork adds bitmap support.
-It also provides large LCD style number font.
-Simple horizontal and vertical progress bar/level meter. https://www.hobbytronics.co.uk/bmp-lcd-converter Remove 0x and commas throughout the generated data.
+It also provides large LCD style number font, simple horizontal and vertical progress bar/level meter.

+init(width: number, height: number)
+bitmap(bitmap: Buffer, start_page = 0, end_page = 7, start_col = 0, end_col = 127)
 clear()
-bitmap(bitmap: Buffer, start_page = 0, end_page = 7, start_col = 0, end_col = 127)
 cursorTo(page: number, col: number)
+newLine()
 writeString(str: string)
 writeNum(n: number)
 writeStringNewLine(str: string)
 writeNumNewLine(n: number)
-newLine()
+writeBigNumber(page: number, col: number,  bigNum: number, oC = false)
 progressBar(percent: number, page = 0, col = 0, wide = 100, bar: boolean)
 progressBarV(percent: number, page = 0, col = 0, high = 40)

-init(width: number, height: number)
-bigChar(page: number, col: number,  c: string)
-writeBigNumber(page: number, col: number,  bigNum: number, temp = false)
+I have used the program BMP-LCD to create the bitmap files.
+It is available at https://www.hobbytronics.co.uk/bmp-lcd-converter
+I have stored the generated data as hex Buffers.
+You need to move to javascript mode in the makeCode editor and I have stored them in the test.ts although they could be stored in main.ts or custom.ts files.
+Remove 0x and commas throughout the generated data.
+The program only handles 168 x 64 pixel images so I am looking for an app that will handle smaller clips.
+I a making this code public although I still hope to make further tweaks to code and documentation.
 > Open this page at [https://pdbperks.github.io/oledbitmap/](https://pdbperks.github.io/oledbitmap/)

 ## Use as Extension